PennLINC/grmpy_opendata/docs/data-narrative.md

 There were only 214 subjects that had asl timeseries, so this is done.

 `babs merge` was run to merge the output results branches.
+`babs merge` failed!
+There are no results in any of the output results branches!
+This is likely some ASLPrep bug.
+Will need to debug.

+This babs project was burned and re-initialized after changing the job compute space to `/cbica/comp_space/grmpy/` in the `aslprep-25-0-0.yaml` file.
+There jobs were submitted: `babs submit --select sub-99949 sub-99964 sub-90021`.

+Identified a bug that hopefully is now fixed.
+Will re-run the jobs.

 ## fMRIPrep: Functional Only